jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 which $$ \sigma $$ is the sigmoid function behaves like an on/off switch.

-> All gates have different set of W and b.
-But people feel lost in the LSTM equations without realize its simplicity.
-So we just assume they all take different set of W and b for now.
+> All gates have different sets of W and b.
+But people feel lost in the LSTM equations without realizing its simplicity.
+So we just assume they all take a different set of W and b for now.

 #### Updating C
 <div class="imgcap">
 <img src="/assets/rnn/lstm2.png" style="border:none;width:20%;">
 </div>

-To update C, the hidden state of a LSTM cell, we constructs 2 gates:
+To update C, the hidden state of a LSTM cell, we construct 2 gates:
-* forget gate: a gate to forget previous hidden state information $$ C_{t-1} $$.
+* forget gate: a gate to forget the previous hidden-state information $$ C_{t-1} $$.
 * input gate: a gate to remember what information in $$ \tilde{C} $$ we want to remember.

 $$